Survival strategy for the modern quality manager

 Change competence: being able to change

-Change readiness is about wanting.
+Change readiness is all about wanting.
 Resistance to change is still sometimes explained as "not wanting.
 But that is not entirely fair.
 In addition to 'wanting', there is also such a thing as 'being able'.
 In that context, the term change readiness is used.

 An employee may want to change, but needs time, for example.
 He wants to change, but cannot oversee the consequences of that change for him.